zediogoviana/zediogoviana.github.io/content/projects.md

 +++
 title = "Projects"
+description="In this page you can check some of my Personal projects, together with others I help develop and maintain at finiam, outside our usual client work."
 +++

 I've always been very pro-active and wanting to try out new things.
 So, in this page you can check some of my **Personal** projects, together with others I help develop and maintain at **[finiam](https://finiam.com)**, outside our usual client work.